Chitwood History, Family Crest & Coats of Arms

 - H. H. Chitwood, American Republican politician, Delegate to Republican National Convention from Tennessee, 1932

-- Elizabeth Chitwood, American Democrat politician, Delegate to Democratic National Convention from Virginia, 2008
+- Elizabeth Chitwood, American Democratic Party politician, Delegate to Democratic National Convention from Virginia, 2008

-- Chad Chitwood, American Democrat politician, Delegate to Democratic National Convention from Missouri, 2004
+- Chad Chitwood, American Democratic Party politician, Delegate to Democratic National Convention from Missouri, 2004

 Related Stories +